 When you have chosen your topic and are ready to begin writing, there are a number of writing methods you can use to get started.
 An easy one for project management topics has the following structure:

-This structure helps to guide you through the writing process.
 You can expand the structure as needed:

 Title - What teaser line would get the reader's attention

 Overview - What is the main point?
 Is there a supplemental point?